October 24, 2018

 Champaign Milongueros is a group of tango students who regularly meet here to study and dance the milonguero style of tango.

-Our mission is to gather like-minded local tango dancers, to promote the milonguero style of tango, and to cultivate a culture of fraternity, solidarity, cooperation and community within the group.
+Our mission is to bring together like-minded local tango dancers, promote the milonguero style of tango, and foster a culture of fraternity, solidarity, cooperation, and community within the group.

-We observe the tango protocols practiced in the milongas of Buenos Aires, including personal hygiene, dress code, separate seating, cabeceo, navigation rules and milonga etiquettes.
+We adhere to the tango protocols observed in the milongas of Buenos Aires, including personal hygiene, dress code, separate seating, cabeceo, navigation rules, and milonga etiquette.
 (See Milonga Codes.)

-A leadership team consisting of four elected individuals is responsible for recruitment, training, events, and liaison.
+A rotating leadership team is responsible for recruitment, training, events, and liaison.

-This group opens only to committed tango enthusiasts who want tango to be part of their lifestyle, not for casual dancers.
+This group is open only to committed tango enthusiasts who want tango to be an integral part of their lifestyle, not to casual dancers.

-1. Dedicating to the milonguero style of tango.
+1. Dedication to the milonguero style of tango.

-3. In addition to attending classes and dancing at this location, members rotate to host a biweekly group event, such as potluck, picnic, hiking, seminar, tea party, sports, milonga, etc., at a separate time and location of their choice.
-These activities are designed to foster friendships and encourage members to participate in team building.
+3. In addition to attending classes and dancing at this location, members take turns to host a biweekly group event, such as a potluck, picnic, hiking trip, seminar, tea party, sports activity, or milonga, at a separate time and location of their choice.
+These activities aim to build friendships and encourage team collaboration.

 April 20, 2018